Cavan Sullivan: Personal life

-Sullivan is the youngest of four children.
+Cavan is the youngest of four children.
 His father, Brendan, played for five clubs over a six-year professional career in the A-League, now known as the USL Championship, the second division of American soccer.
-Prior to that, Brendan Sullivan was an All-Ivy League selection at the University of Pennsylvania (Penn) and before that starred at St. Joseph's Prep in Philadelphia.
+Prior to that, Brendan was an All-Ivy League selection at the University of Pennsylvania (Penn) and before that starred at St. Joseph's Prep in Philadelphia.
 He then went on to coach at his alma mater.
 His mother, Heike, also played Division I soccer and captained the Penn women's team.

-Cavan's oldest brother, Quinn, currently plays for the first-team of the Philadelphia Union.
-His other older brothers, Declan and Ronan, are also soccer players, with both currently attending YSC Academy and playing for MLS NEXT affiliate FC DELCO.
+Cavan's oldest brother, Quinn, plays for the Philadelphia Union.
+His other older brothers, Declan and Ronan, are also soccer players, with both attending YSC Academy and playing for MLS Next affiliate FC DELCO, as of December 2023.
 Cavan's older cousin is Chris Albright, an American international who played two seasons for the Union, and his grandfather is Larry Sullivan, who served as the head coach at Villanova from 1991 to 2007.
 Cavan's uncle, Bryan Sullivan, was a Division I goalkeeper at Philadelphia Textile (now Division II Jefferson) and was also on the coaching staff at Villanova.
 His maternal grandfather is Klaus Krippendorff.